-Medi-Cal and SCHIP Eligibility Determination
+Medi-Cal and SCHIP eligibility determination

 To determine Medi-Cal and SCHIP eligibility, detailed program rules regarding income and age thresholds, family structure and employment, treatment of income disregards, and type of individuals included in the eligibility unit are required.
-As specified in Section 2.2, the ACA reforms the eligibility requirements for MAGI-based Medicaid (therefore applying to

-Medi-Cal) to eliminate state-based income disregards.
+As specified in Section 2.2, the ACA reforms the eligibility requirements for MAGI-based Medicaid to eliminate state-based income disregards.
 As a substitute, the ACA establishes a new national floor at 133 percent FPL with a standard 5 percent income disregard, which effectively increases the threshold to 138 percent FPL.
-The ACA also requires states to maintain current CHIP eligibility standards through 2019, with a maximum income threshold is 250 percent FPL for uninsured children aged 18 and under in California.
-Consequently, CalSIM simulates Medi-Cal and CHIP eligibility based on age, MAGI as a percent of FPL, and immigration status which is predicted as described Section 4.5.
+The ACA also requires states to maintain current CHIP eligibility standards through 2019, a maximum income threshold of 250 percent FPL for uninsured children age 18 and under in California.
+Consequently, CalSIM simulates Medi-Cal and CHIP eligibility based on age, MAGI (as a percentage of FPL), and immigration status, which is predicted as described Section 4.5.

-Health Benefit Exchange Eligibility Determination
+Health Benefit Exchange eligibility determination

-To determine subsidized Exchange eligibility, CalSIM first establishes an initial eligibility based on whether those who are currently working, and have been offered ESI, can enroll in affordable coverage.
+To determine eligibility for Exchange subsidies, CalSIM first establishes an initial eligibility based on whether those who are currently working, and have been offered ESI, can enroll in affordable coverage.
 This is calculated from a comparison of the imputed single premium contribution as share of family income, described above, and the threshold for unaffordability (single premium contribution of more than 9.5% of family income) inflated by the excess of medical premium growth over cost of living inflation.
-CalSIM identifies an individual as initially Exchange eligible in the cases where the ESI offer is unaffordable.
-Additionally, CalSIM takes into account an individual's eligibility for Medi-Cal, as the ACA specifies that eligibility for Medicaid negates eligibility for subsidies on the Exchange.
+CalSIM identifies an individual as initially Exchange eligible when his ESI offer is unaffordable.
+Additionally, CalSIM takes into account an individual's eligibility for Medi-Cal, as the ACA specifies that eligibility for Medicaid renders one ineligible for Exchange subsidies.

-5 CalSIM Decision Model Components and Assumptions
+5 CalSIM Decision Models

-5.1 Firm Decision Assumptions and Process
+5.1 Firm Decision

-The fundamental driver of firm decisions in the CalSIM model is the net monetary loss or gain due to potential changes in offering status as a result of ACA provisions (e.g. employer penalties, premium pricing) or worker preferences and responses to a possible ESI offer.
+The fundamental driver of firm decisions in the CalSIM model is the net monetary loss or gain due to potential changes in offering status as a result of ACA provisions (e.g., employer penalties, premium pricing) or worker preferences and responses to a possible ESI offer.
 Specifically, CalSIM assumes that employers act as purchasing agents for all of their employees.
 This assumption requires calculations of cost for the employer to offer ESI, which results from a summation of the firm's ESI premium contribution across all employees projected to take up.
 Firms evaluate whether ESI is a cost effective route for employees to obtain health insurance given the landscape of options under the ACA.
 Accordingly, we assume that firms have complete information regarding employee family structure, income levels, and coverage preferences to enable the determination of whether compensation is best given as wages or health benefits.
 CalSIM simulates this determination by estimating the following cost calculations, totaled over each firm's workforce: